Facts and FAQs

-Anyone can suffer a concussion.
-Concussions can occur from slips and falls, motor vehicle crashes, workplace incidents assaults, and most commonly in sports and recreational activity.
-Concussion can occur from the very young, to adults, to the very old.
+Anyone can experience a concussion.
+Concussions occur from slips and falls, motor vehicle crashes, workplace incidents, assaults, and most commonly, in sports or recreational activity.
+Concussions affect people at all ages, from the very young, to adults, to the very old.
 Males are more likely to sustain concussion than females, but this depends on the cause and age group.

 What can you do to prevent concussions?

-I am a parent/coach/teacher/employer and am looking for information on returning to activity (i.e. work, school, sports) after a concussion.
+I am a parent/coach/teacher/employer and am looking for information on returning to activity (i.e., work, school, sport) after a concussion.

-Ontario Neurotrauma Foundation has published concussion guidelines that include returning to activities after concussion, both for children and adults.
-For more information on return to activity after concussion, and to view the guidelines, please see our Return to Activity page.
+Ontario Neurotrauma Foundation published concussion guidelines that include returning to activities after concussion, both for children and adults.
+For more information on return to activity after concussion, and to view the guidelines, click here.

 Can you refer me to a specialist?

-We understand that navigating the health care system can be difficult for both patient and family members.
+No. We understand that navigating the health care system can be difficult for both patient and family members.
 While we are working hard to help improve the province’s concussion care system through research and implementation, we are not in a position to provide referrals.
-As part of the Standards for Post-Concussion Care we have provided a pathway and referral indicators for when you might need to seek specialist care.
-Click here for the Standards.
+As part of the Standards for Post-Concussion Care we offer a pathway and referral indicators for when you might need to seek specialist care.
+To view the Standards, click here.

 What is the difference between the guidelines and the standards?

-The guidelines are clinical practice recommendations for health professionals involved in concussion care.
-They are about the actual patient care itself, for example, what to do if your patient has headaches or problems sleeping after concussion.
+The guidelines are clinical practice recommendations to help health professionals identify and treat concussion effectively.
+These guidelines focus on patient care, for example, what to do if your patient has headaches or problems sleeping after concussion.